Christian Yelich Player Props: Brewers vs. Cardinals

 Christian Yelich At The Plate

-- Yelich has gotten a hit in three of six games this season (50.0%), with multiple hits twice.
+- This year, Yelich has posted at least one hit in three of seven games (42.9%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.